krishhsubash/Almatar/README.md

         provide goal as mvn clean test verify

-    2) To run cucumber test with specific scenario with tag: mvn clean test -Dcucumber.filter.tags="@smoke"
+    2) To run cucumber test with specific scenario with tag: mvn clean test -Dcucumber.filter.tags="@almatar"

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.